 Liberty and democracy in Venezuela are crumbling under the dictatorial leadership of Hugo Chavez.
 Venezuela, the world’s fifth largest oil exporter, has an unemployment rate nearing 21 percent.
 The government monopolizes and mismanages the country’s most valuable natural resource, with its potential yearly earnings of $130 billion dollars.
 Under the Castro-style leadership of Hugo Chavez, the rule of law and promotion of property rights is nothing more than a fairy tale.
-To date, more than 3 million citizens, aware of these facts, have formally demonstrated their desire to have Chavez removed immediately, before the nation collapses.
+To date, more than three million citizens, aware of these facts, have formally demonstrated their desire to have Chavez removed immediately, before the nation collapses.

-These 3 million people signed a petition calling for a recall referendum on the despotic rule of Chavez.
+These three million people signed a petition calling for a recall referendum on the despotic rule of Chavez.
 The five-member National Electoral Council, unfortunately, recently rejected this petition.
 Venezuela’s Constitution allows a petition for a recall halfway through a president’s term of six years.
 The council voted 3-0, with two abstentions, to reject the petition because the signatures were collected too many months before the August 19 halfway point of Chavez’s current six-year reign, which began in 2000.
 The petition effort to recall Chavez, as a result, will resume in October.

 The recall effort has won the full support of the Catholic bishops conference of Venezuela.
 Archbishop Baltazar Enrique Porras Cardozo of Merida, citing the “great insults committed by the president of the nation, Hugo Chavez,” called for the urgent holding of the recall referendum, as provided in the nation’s Constitution.